How does this medication work? What will it do for me?

 Fatigue and dizziness: Crizotinib can cause fatigue and dizziness.
 Do not drive or operate machinery until you know that this medication does not affect your ability to perform these activities safely.

-Heart problems: This medication can decrease heart function, which may lead to heart failure or worsen symptoms of heart disease.
+Heart problems: This medication can slow heart rate and decrease blood pressure.
+It can also decrease heart function, which may lead to heart failure or worsen symptoms of heart disease.
 If you have heart disease such as angina, congestive heart failure, or arrhythmia, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you experience symptoms of heart failure such as unusual tiredness, shortness of breath, or swelling of the feet and ankles, contact your doctor.

 Kidney problems: If you have severe kidney problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.